 MFA in Creative Writing

-The MFA in Creative Writing is a small, intensive one-year program.
+The MFA in Creative Writing is a small, intensive one-year program (two to three semesters).
 The goal of the program is to help each of our students become better writers of original prose and poetry and to produce readers, critics, poets, and writers of the highest quality.
-The MFA in Creative Writing prepares writers to teach and to become better critics of their work and others’.
-The program attempts to make students scholars of literature—that is, aware of those upon whose shoulders they stand.
+The program prepares writers to become better critics of their own work and others’ and to teach.

 A substantial master’s thesis in fiction or poetry is required.
 The thesis should consist of a minimum of 90 pages of prose or 30 pages of poetry.